sifzerda/next-fiction/README.md

 - npm run start

 # Usage <a name="usage"></a>

+A serverless SPA app router NEXT.js app.
+The back-end is handled serverless on a Prisma Neon database on Vercel.
+It enables user registration for basic account access, and user authentication by JWT.
+Users can leave comments on each page, and contact me via a contact form on the contact page.

 User authentication with JWTs allow users to create an account, which stores user posts on subjects.
 Each page displays a separate comment list.
 The user profile page shows a user's posts.
 Registered users are welcome to leave comments, criticism, and feedback on the pages if any part of the site has been helpful to your writing.